kaylamcarlson/The-Art-of-Software-Testing-Notes/README.md

 - Large programs require a different approach.
 Something called Module Testing.
 - You focus on testing sub programs, routines, classes and procedures.
 - It is largely a Whitebox testing method.

 #### Incremental Testing
 - Testing each module independently then combining them is called nonincremental.
-- Combining modules together both that to be tested and previously tested ones is called incremental testing and it is superior.
+- Combining modules together both to be tested and previously tested ones is called incremental testing and it is superior.
-- Debugging is easier if incremental testing is used and testing in more thorough.
+- Debugging is easier if incremental testing is used and testing is more thorough.
-- It can be unwise to test early modules in a program if it is still being devloped.
-As the program further they may decide to change areas of the top code and it may not be tested again if it was already tested at a earlier stage.
+- It can be unwise to test early modules in a program if it is still being developed.
+As the program further they may decide to change areas of the top code and it may not be tested again if it was already tested at an earlier stage.
-Top down vs bottom up testing each have advangtages and flaws, however bottom up has the advantage due easier obvservations and creation of test conditions.
+Top down vs bottom up testing each have advantages and flaws, however bottom up has the advantage due easier observations and creation of test conditions.

 ## Chapter 6 High Order Testing
 - Many software errors are caused by breakdowns, mistakes or noise during the communication and translation of infromation.